-Risk Indicator 2020/21 Limit £000s Upper limit on principal invested beyond year end 8,000
+Risk Indicator Target Limit 2021/22 £000 Upper limit on principal invested beyond year end 8,000

-The upper limit for this indicator was set at 50% of the estimated in-year average of total investments of $\pounds$ 16.0m for 2020/21.
-The Council has complied with the limit during the period from 1 April 2020 to 31 October 2020.
+The upper limit for this indicator was set at 50% of the estimated in-year average of total investments of £16.0m for 2021/22.
+The Council has complied with the limit during the period to 31 October 2021.

-The Council had £7.0m long term investments as at 31 October 2020 consisting of: -
+The Council had £8.0m in long term investments as at 31 October 2021 consisting of:

-• £2.0m invested in the CCLA Local Authorities' Property Fund (LAPF).
-Although the Council can theoretically redeem part or all of its holding in the fund by giving 90 calendar days notice as set out in 2(c), this is intended to be a long term investment.

-- £2.0m invested in the CCLA Diversified Income Fund.
+- £2.0m invested in the CCLA Local Authorities' Property Fund (LAPF).
+Although the Council can theoretically redeem part or all of its holding in the fund by giving 90 calendar days' notice as set out in 2(c), this is intended to be a long term investment. - £2.0m invested in the CCLA Diversified Income Fund.
 Whilst this is intended to be a long term investment, two days' notice is required should this investment need to be repaid to the Council. - £2.0m invested in the Royal London Enhanced Cash Plus Fund.
-Whilst this is intended to be a long term investment, should the Council require this to be repaid then it can be done with one day's notice. - £1.0m invested in the Ninety One Diversified Income Fund.
+Whilst this is intended to be a long term investment, should the Council require this to be repaid then it can be done with one day's notice. - £2.0m invested in the Ninety-One Diversified Income Fund.
 The minimum recommended period for such an investment is 3-5 years.
 However, should this need to be repaid to the Council then it can be done with three days' notice.